 Why is it called volleyball?

-Volleyball was originally called "Mintonette," however it was renamed to volleyball since the goal of the game was to volley the ball over the net.
+Volleyball was originally called “Mintonette,” due to its resemblance to the game of badminton.
+However, it was later renamed to volleyball since the goal of the game was to volley the ball back and forth over the net.

 How much does volleyball equipment cost?